mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol conformance declaration
 : a declaration that a type conforms to a protocol.
   * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to protocol `n`.
-  * In a given scope, a type may not be declared to conform to a protocol if a.
+  * In a given scope, a type may not be declared to conform to a protocol if a declaration of the same type to the same protocol is visible in the scope.
 That rule holds true even if two declarations of conformance are conditional with disjoint conditions.

 &#9724; protocol requirements set
 : The set of requirements declared in the declaration of a protocol.